GetMeAThadCola/Scripting-Projects/CyberSec Projects/Web Application Vulnerabliltes/ReadMe.md

-# All these were done with complete permission of owners and completed in my CyberSecuirty Bootcamp
+# All projects were done with the permission of all parties.

 ## These projects are for educational purposes only.